-Brake pedal (one point): The marked reference is the geometric center of the brake pedal pad (top surface).
+Brake pedal (one point): The geometric center of the brake pedal pad (top surface).
 If the brake pedal is constructed so that it dangles loosely after the crash, the brake pedal is pushed straight forward against the toepan/floorpan and held there to take the postcrash measurement.
 If the pedal drops away entirely, no postcrash measurement is taken.